Thoughts on Six Sigma for Developing Your Software Engineering Processes

-I am not sure if any organization, in the manufacturing business or otherwise, was able to hit that mark on any of its processes for an extended period of time.
+I am unsure if any organization, in the manufacturing business or otherwise, could hit that mark on any of its processes for an extended period.
 Certainly not all of its processes.

 Those adopters of Six Sigma claimed to have saved hundreds of millions of dollars by following this process.

 I will quote the following definition, which I found very useful, from the Six Sigma Way book mentioned earlier:

 Six Sigma is based largely on creating a closed-loop-business system sensitive enough to reduce the company’s “wobbling” and keep it safely on the often-twisted path to performance and success. — The Six Sigma Way